pyeventsourcing/eventsourcing/docs/topics/process.rst

     runner = MultiprocessRunner(system, pipeline_ids=pipeline_ids)

-With the multiprocessing system running each of the process applications as a separate operating system process, and the commands process running in the current process, commands are created in each pipeline of the commands process, which causes orders to be processed by the system.
+With the multiprocessing system running each of the process applications as a separate operating system process, and the commands process application constructed in the current process, commands are created in each pipeline of the commands process, which causes orders to be processed by the system.

 .. code:: python

-    commands = Commands.mixin(SQLAlchemyApplication)()

-    with runner, commands:
+    with runner, Commands.bind(SQLAlchemyApplication) as commands:

         # Create new orders.
         command_ids = []